davoodwadi/llm_exceptions/README.md

 os.environ['HF_TOKEN'] = 'your_hugging_face_token'
 ```

+### Setting Up in Google Colab

+To use **LLM Exceptions** in Google Colab, follow these steps:

+1.  **Install the Package**:

+    Run the following command in a Colab cell to install the package:

+    ```python
+    !pip install llm-exceptions
+    ```

+2.  **Set the Hugging Face Token**:

+    In Google Colab, environment variables are handled differently from Jupyter notebooks.
+You have two options:

+    i.
+In the `Secrets` button on the left bar, you can set your `HF_TOKEN` and give it `Notebook access` by toggling the button on.

+    Or,

+    ii.
+You can set the `HF_TOKEN` environment variable with your Hugging Face API token directly in a cell (This is _less_ safe):

+    ```python
+    import os
+    os.environ['HF_TOKEN'] = 'your_hugging_face_token'
+    ```

+    Replace `'your_hugging_face_token'` with your actual Hugging Face API token.
+If you don't have a token, you can get one by signing up on [Hugging Face](https://huggingface.co/).

+3.  **Load the LLM Exceptions Extension**:

+    Load the extension using the following magic command:

+    ```python
+    %load_ext llm_exceptions
+    ```

+    Once loaded, the extension will automatically capture and analyze any exceptions in your code.

+4.  **Run Your Code**:

+    Now you can run your code as usual.
+If an exception occurs, **LLM Exceptions** will provide an explanation and potential solution right within the Colab environment.

+Once you do that, `LLM-Exceptions` will works automatically to explain your errors.

 ## Usage

 To use **LLM Exceptions** in a Jupyter Notebook or Google Colab, load the extension with the following magic command: